• Product Introduction

 EventContext object description

-The context object passed to Function Handlers methods contains these properties:
+The context is an object passed to Function Handlers methods, containing the following properties:

 uuid: EO-LOG-UUID represents the unique identifier of an EO request